-SITUATION 3: Wrestler A has Wrestler B in a pinning situation and a near-fall criterion is met, when Wrestler B suffers a bleeding injury and timeout is called.
-QUESTION: In this situation, when can a three-point near fall be awarded?
-RULING: According to Rule 2.9.5, a three-point near fall is awarded when one criterion for a near fall is met before Wrestler B is injured.
+SITUATION 3: Wrestler A has Wrestler B in a pinning situation and a nearfall criterion is met, after which Wrestler B suffers a bleeding injury and timeout is called.
+QUESTION: In this situation, when can a four-point near fall be awarded?
+RULING: According to Rule 2.9.5, a four-point near fall is awarded when criterion for a near fall is met before Wrestler B is injured.

-SITUATION 4: Wrestler A has Wrestler B in a pinning situation and the criteria for a three-point near fall have been met, when Wrestler B suffers a bleeding injury.
-QUESTION: Should a three-point near fall be awarded?
-RULING: No. According to Rule 2.9.6 a four-point near fall is awarded when the criteria for a three-point near fall is met before Wrestler B's injury.
+SITUATION 4: Wrestler A has Wrestler B in a pinning situation and the criteria for a four-point near fall have been met, after which Wrestler B suffers a bleeding injury.
+QUESTION: Should a four-point near fall be awarded?

+RULING: No. According to Rule 2.9.6 a five-point near fall is awarded when the criteria for a four-point near fall is met before Wrestler B's injury.